ianchi/yaml-config-tags/README.md

 - `!env [VAR_NAME, default_value]` - Load the environment variable `VAR_NAME` with a default value if it is not set.
 - `!env [VAR_NAME, FALLBACK_VAR1, .., FALLBACK_VARn, default_value]` - Load the environment variable `VAR_NAME`, if it is not set, try to load the fallback variables in order.
 If none of them are set, use the default value.

+#### Explicit type

+Environment variables are converted using implicit yaml types by default, but you can force a specific data type with tag suffix:

+- `!env:str VAR_NAME`
+- `!env:int VAR_NAME`

+Valid type suffix are:

+- str
+- int
+- float
+- bool
+- timestamp

+You can also combine defaults and fallbacks with type suffix:
+`!env:str [VAR_NAME, default_value]`

 ### Includes

 You can include other files in your configuration file by using the `!include` tag.